Courtesy: Prof Nabil Ebraheim, University of Toledo, Ohio, USA

 Preference for Dual Approaches

-Many surgeons prefer performing separate anterior and posterior approaches instead of a single extended approach.
+Many surgeons prefer separate anterior and posterior approaches over extended approaches.

 - Reduced soft tissue damage